Scholarships & Financial Assistance

 The D. F. Higgins Scholarship in Mathematics was established by the late Mr. George F. Higgins of Pasadena, California, in memory of his father, the late Professor D.F.
 Higgins of Acadia University.
 This scholarship will be awarded to that second year student who has made the highest average in mathematics during the first and second years and continues in mathematics during the junior and senior years.

-Established in 2018 in memory of Daniel and Christine MacAskill, these bursaries are available to full-time science majors at the undergraduate or graduate level, domestic or international students.
+Established in 2018 in memory of Daniel and Christine MacAskill, these bursaries are available to full-time students at the undergraduate or graduate level, domestic or international students.
 Daniel and Christine MacAskill were from Breton Cove in Cape Breton.
 Christine was a school teacher and Daniel was a fisherman.

 The Daniel Rogers Fund.
 A gift by Mr. Daniel Rogers of Springhill provides $80 to be used to assist needy and deserving students.